 Real Estate Limited Partnership (RELP) Interests

-Investments in real estate partnerships as a limited partner is another option for some.
+Real estate investing via partnerships as a limited partner is another option for some.
 But as with private REITs, the majority of these types of investments are still generally available only to “accredited investors.”

 As a limited partner, you generally do not have any say in the operation of the partnership.
 However, you also cannot lose more than what you invest.
 A real estate company employing experienced real estate professionals typically manages the partnership as the general partner.
 The compensation of the general partner is subtracted from the partnership profits before allocation is made to the limited partners.